 Although HPV is the most common sexually transmitted virus, the virus is symptomless in most individuals and the infection resolves by itself.

-Persistence of certain subtypes of HPV leads to:
+The persistence of certain subtypes of HPV leads to:

 High-risk subtypes HPV 16 and HPV 18 are thought to be responsible for 70% of precancerous and cancerous disease.

 Squamous intraepithelial lesions (SILs), also known as intraepithelial neoplasia (IN), are classified by the affected site.
 Types of SIL include:

 HPV is also associated with squamous cell carcinomas of the anus and anal canal, oropharyngeal tract (oral cancer), vagina, vulva and penis.
 The most common invasive cancer associated with HPV is cervical cancer.

 An HPV infection is diagnosed clinically.
 Genital warts caused by HPV infection show a characteristic presence of koilocytes and can be identified by skin biopsy.
 Double nuclei may be seen, and the nuclei are often hyperchromatic.

 HPV cannot be eliminated, as it incorporates into the genome of the epithelial cells.
 However, result warts, precancerous and cancerous lesions can be removed.